SimIsle: Missions in the Rainforest: Economics

 Most extraction facilities require unskilled labor to build them.
 Other facilities can then be built to produce lower-end goods that can be sold for profit, used in cities or used as part of the supply line in building higher end goods.
 The various facilities in this supply chain are connected by roads built automatically.

 An AI manages what resources are distributed where and one of the challenges of the game is balancing supply with demand.
 In most cases, it is possible to simply buy equipment and goods needed to jumpstart production or build new facilities, but this is not effective in the long haul since it is expensive and must be performed manually by the player.
 Idle facilities that are starved because resources are not distributed to them or simply because none are available can become quite costly.
 Most resource deposits do not provide infinite supplies, which means most supply chains cannot function without player interaction forever nor can a single simulation indefinitely support heavy industry.

 Various facilities can be created that bring tourism to the island such as airports and ferries.
 They act in a manner similar to other resource facilities like mines (although the "used up" tourists are returned, unlike mines).
 The next facility in the tourism supply line is tourist accommodations which can be upgraded both in size and quality and produce income.
 From there tourists will visit tourist attractions that can be built or discovered in the jungles by using an Agent with the exploration skill.
 Attractions not built by the player often have to be opened to the public explicitly and then upgraded before they become effective in drawing tourists.

+Development

+SimIsle was developed by Intelligent Games, a London-based development company founded by Matthew Stibbe.
+Stibbe stated the game was originally conceived as Eden and intended as a simulation of the rainforest, inspired by a friend who had prepared a university report on the rainforests of Borneo.
+With the assistance of graphic designer Richard Evans, Stibbe developed the concept for the game as Sim Rainforest, which was successfully proposed to Maxis and renamed as SimIsle.
+Stibbe estimated development took place at a cost of $400,000 USD over a period of 18 to 24 months.
+The game incoroporated video and sound effects of rainforests from the CNN program Network Earth.
+Stibbe recounted that SimIsle "sold pretty well", and that he received royalties from sales of the game.

 Reception

-A Next Generation critic complimented the artwork and video sequences, but said the game is overall too similar to previous Maxis titles to be of interest to anyone but simulation fanatics.
-He also found the "agents" mechanic to be ineffective due to the frustration of having to memorize the agents' skills.
-He gave the game two out of five stars.